 Few breakfasts are better than thick-cut bread slices soaked in vanilla-scented egg and milk custard and toasted until golden brown.
 French toast is perfect for weekends – it only takes 30 minutes and a few ingredients to make.
 One or two-day-old bread is best for making French toast.
 If it’s fresh, it will crumble or fall apart when added to the egg mixture or during cooking.
 French, Italian, brioche or Challah bread are all great for this.

 Optional toppings: Powdered sugar, maple syrup, berries, whipped cream, cinnamon sugar (recipe below)

 Heat oven to 200 degrees F. Line a baking sheet with aluminum foil.
-Slide the baking sheet into oven.
-(It is best to make French toast in batches, so this is to keep cooked batches warm while the rest are cooked).
+Slide the baking sheet into the oven.
+(It is best to make French toast in batches.
+The warm oven helps keep cooked batches warm while the rest finish cooking).

 Whisk eggs, milk, cream, vanilla extract and a pinch of salt together until well blended.

 Line bread slices up in a large baking dish (it is okay if they overlap).
-Pour egg mixture over bread slices then move and flip the bread around so each slice is completely moistened with the egg mixture.
-Continue to move the slices around in the egg mixture until the bread has soaked it all up.
+Pour egg mixture over bread slices then flip and move them around the egg mixture.
+Continue to move the slices around the egg mixture until the bread has soaked it all up.

 Melt a tablespoon of butter in a heavy, large pan or griddle over medium-low heat.
 Working in batches, transfer a few slices of the soaked bread to the pan and cook until golden brown and cooked through, 2 to 3 minutes on each side.
 Transfer cooked French toast to warm oven while you cook the remaining bread slices.
 Add additional butter as needed for each batch.